Ippei & Dan... How the fuck did these 2 meet and end up working together?

 A born leader, killer in sales & negotiation, excellent coach because he's not afraid to be blunt and tell you what you need to hear instead of what you wanna hear.
 Future Dan Pena?

 He's been doing weekly coaching calls every week, twice a week since 2014.
-So that says a lot about the type of character, that level of commitment & being consistent, its no wonder he's a millionaire.
+So that says a lot about the type of character, that level of commitment, discipline & being consistent, its no wonder he's a millionaire.
 Shit I don't know if I could've done that.

-Here's a thing about Dan, he might initially come across a bit cocky & brash, you might think "all this guy cares about is money" but those opinions soon change once you get to know him in the group as 4400 students will testify, also after getting to work with him more one on one & personally, he's actually the most ethical & generous person behind the scenes.
+Here's a thing about Dan, he might initially come across a bit cocky & brash, you might think "all this guy cares about is money" but those opinions soon change once you get to know him in the group, as 4400 students will testify, also after getting to work with him more one on one & just hanging out with him more in person, he's actually the most ethical & generous person behind the scenes.
 But he doesn't broadcast those unseen acts of kindness for the world to hear.

 His wife, Tori, she's incredible but that's a topic for another day cuz she deserves a whole post about her.